-Being able to treat individual plants allows gardeners and farmers the ability to apply a wide variety of chemicals, insecticides and supplements in a targeted manner.
+Being able to treat individual plants allows gardeners and farmers the ability to apply a wide variety of chemicals, insecticides, and fertilizer supplements in a targeted manner.

-Because this type of sprayer is entirely portable, you can use backpacks in any terrain you can reach on foot.
+Because this type of sprayer is entirely portable, you can use backpacks in any terrain reachable on foot.

 The right backpack sprayer is also an excellent tool for use in a wide variety of home and commercial settings.